| Recoil

 up slowly without a definitive direction, until a vocalist

 enters in the loop and brings me a text or a melody.
+Joe Richardson brought me that story of a "mambo"

 called Queenie.
 He told me that 'mambo' is a slang term